UPB-FILS-MA/upb-fils-ma.github.io/docs/project/2024/alberto.udrea0412/index.md

 ### Week 20 - 26 May

+The project was finished during this week, with various fixes and new added features varying from calculations methods (meant to compensate for the ADC values transmitted by the sensor, so that we get meaningful measurements in units that we understand), to programming the display and network stack, polishing the hardware and, most importantly, making sure everything works harmoniously.

+Also, the web app was developed entirely during this week.

 ## Hardware

 We will use a BME280 in order to gather environmental data.
 The Pico will process this gathered data in order to print meaningful graphics on the provided display.
 We will also use several push buttons in order to switch between the available data